City Stadium (Richmond)

-City Stadium is a stadium in Richmond, Virginia.
+City Stadium is a stadium in Richmond, Virginia, United States.
 It is owned by the City of Richmond and is located south of the Carytown district off the Downtown Expressway.
 The stadium was built in 1929 and seats approximately 22,000 people when both stands are used.
 It has been used by the Richmond Kickers of USL League One since 1995, at a capacity of 6,000.

 The stadium was used by the University of Richmond for American football from 1929 to 2009.
 The University of Richmond's final home football game at the stadium was played on December 5, 2009, against Appalachian State University in the quarterfinals of the Football Championship Subdivision playoffs.